-- 1. Press and hold the mode button for about 10 seconds.
-The current zone number will appear in the display. - 2.
+- 1. With the display turned on, press and hold the mode button for about 5 seconds.
+The current zone number will appear in the display.
+Release the button. - 2.
 Find your current location on the zone map.
-Refer to the illustration.
-Record the zone number. - Press the mode button repeatedly to toggle through the zone numbers until the desired number shows in the display.
-After you stop pressing the switch in, the display will show a compass direction within a few seconds.
+Refer to the illustration. - Press the mode button repeatedly to toggle through the zone numbers until the desired number shows in the display.
+The display should return to the normal compass mode within a few seconds of no button activity. - 4.
+If the vehicle changes zones, repeat steps 1 through 3.